What is Leadership Coaching?

 Burnout among leaders and employees can be detrimental to a sales team.
 It’s most often caused by overworking and the overuse of digital devices.
 Overworking can cause a team to feel stressed, tired, and anxious.
-Combined with the effects of technology overload, like eye strain, headaches, and irritability, teams can become unproductive.
+Teams can become unproductive when combined with the effects of technology overload, like eye strain, headaches, and irritability.

-This is a newer issue among sales teams, as tech use has increased, and many leaders are at a loss of how to turn it around.
-The solution could be as simple as requesting all employees work a maximum of 40 hours per week and take breaks from digital screens so they don’t feel overworked or fatigued by technology.
+This is a newer issue among sales teams, as tech use has increased, and many leaders are losing how to turn it around.
+The solution could be as simple as requesting all employees work a maximum of 40 hours per week and take breaks from digital screens, so they don’t feel overworked or fatigued by technology.

 However, it might require a deeper analysis to motivate workers again.

-A leadership coach can help executives address these issues.
-By using effective tools and time management strategies and dive deeper into more detailed initiatives.
+A leadership coach can help executives address these issues by using effective tools and time management strategies and diving deeper into more detailed initiatives.

 3. Improve Social Skills and Communication Techniques

-When in a leadership position, you likely interact with multiple teams and departments daily, including clients, sales representatives, senior executives, making communication skills essential to all leaders.
-The way you communicate with representatives will differ from how you communicate with clients or management.
+When in a leadership position, you likely interact with multiple teams and departments daily, including clients, sales representatives, and senior executives, making communication skills essential to all leaders.
+How you communicate with representatives will differ from how you communicate with clients or management.
 Therefore, you need to have a versatile set of communication skills.
 Without this, you are at risk of enabling an unhealthy work environment.

-Effective communication skills can help you resolve conflicts among team members, provide effective feedback to employees, boost morale, report findings more compellingly, and improve your sales strategy.
+Effective communication skills can help you resolve conflicts among team members, provide effective employee feedback, boost morale, report findings more compellingly, and improve your sales strategy.
 All of which could lead to better productivity among your team.